01 of 07

 Outrageous Myth #3: Parsley is toxic to birds.

 Nope.
 Not even remotely true.
-I’ve been adding parsley to my bird’s food for eons and have never had an issue.
-I don’t know where this myth began but it’s simply not even remotely true.
 Parsley is actually excellent for your bird.
-It has all kinds of good stuff in it: iron, beta carotene, vitamins B1, B2 and Vitamin C. Parsley is also very rich in minerals: potassium, calcium, manganese, iron and magnesium.
-So throw a little parsley in their Chop next time you make it.Continue to 5 of 8 below.
+It has all kinds of good stuff in it: iron, beta carotene, vitamins B1, B2, and Vitamin C. Parsley is also very rich in minerals: potassium, calcium, manganese, iron, and magnesium.
+So throw a little parsley in their chop next time you make it.Continue to 4 of 7 below.

 Outrageous Myth #4: Sunflower seed will turn birds into sunflower seed junkies.